VTI ETF Review: Vanguard Total Stock Market Index Fund ETF

 Index Tracking

-VTI is designed to track the CRSP U.S. Total Market Index, an index that aims to represent virtually the entire spectrum of publicly traded U.S. companies.
-This includes large-cap giants, mid-cap firms, small-cap innovators, and even micro-cap stocks—albeit in tiny proportions.
-Such an approach is about as broad as you can get in a single domestic equity fund.
-By replicating this index, VTI ensures it captures the overall movements of the U.S. stock market without favoring any particular size, style, or sector over the long term.
+VTI is designed to track the CRSP U.S. Total Market Index, an index that aims to represent the broad spectrum of publicly traded U.S. companies.
+This includes large-cap giants, mid-cap firms, small-cap companies, and even a smaller market-cap tail, although the tiny companies occupy tiny weights because the fund is market-cap weighted.

 VTI ETF sector weight breakdown in detail